pabloboo/kotlin-learning/RunTracker/README.md

 Each map has its own lifecycle.
 We have to make sure that the map is correctly initialized and destroyed when the fragment is created and destroyed.

 Add a map to your Android app (Kotlin with Compose) following this [tutorial](https://developers.google.com/codelabs/maps-platform/maps-platform-101-compose#0)

+# Tracking Service Basic Setup

+The TrackingService will be a foreground service that will track the user's location.

+For the activity-service communication and fragment-service communication we are going to use intents.
+Whenever we want to send a command to our service we will simply send an intent to the service with the action and in the service receive the action and act accordingly.

+We also have to worry about the communication from the service to the tracking fragment.
+For that we will use a singleton pattern.
+Put the properties in a companion object inside the service and then access them from the fragment.